Lucky Christmas: El Gordo in Madrid and more…

 Their voices fill the streets of Madrid which boasts a very special atmosphere during the holiday season.
 Finally on December 22nd, El Gordo is drawn by lot during a grandiose ceremony broadcasted live and seen by hundreds of thousands.

 But that happens only in Madrid…or not?
 How it is in your city?
 Do people also play lottery?
-Do you check tonight's lottery numbers?

 Currently I am sitting in a bar in Luxembourg, where Christmas markets arise with colors, fully decorated trees and delicious treats.
 Lots of lights give the town a very particular aura.
 Weather may not be as warm as in Cape Verde, but that only makes me daydream about travelling to a tropical heaven to enjoy Christmas in a different way again.